jasonmacduffie/isles-of-maga/races.md

 #### Hammerkins

 The Hammerkins have the greatest influence across the Human subraces, and in fact the language called Humanish is mainly the native Hammerkin tongue with loanwords from other local Human dialects.
 The Hammerkins, like the Northwatches, have a history of sailing, but over oceans as well as a knack for exploration in general.
+The homeland of the Hammerkins, Hammerheim, is a greatly diverse land that has tropical, alpine, desert, and temperate regions as well as having a long ocean coast.
 The first captain to explore Maga was a Hammerkin.

+Common male names:

+Common female names:

 #### Chugokins

 The Chugokins have a history of isolationism as an official policy, and have tended to be a peaceful civilization.
 They have had a number of civil wars resulting in the overturning of subsequent dynasties, but have not tended to war with the other races.
-The Chugokins, protected from the rest of Honstrad by a near-insurpassible mountain range, have managed to continually expand their wealth and knowledge.
+The Chugokins, protected in their homeland of Chugoheim from the rest of Honstrad by a near-insurpassible mountain range, have managed to continually expand their wealth and knowledge.
 As a result, their understanding of magic, chemistry, astronomy, and medicine was well ahead of the other races prior to the colonization of Maga.

 Lacertines
 ----------